 This post may contain affiliate links.
 Read my disclosure policy.

-If you follow my blog, you know that I am a self-proclaimed soup lover!
+I appreciate simple recipes that use a limited amount of ingredients.
+No-fuss meals mean eating homemade is accessible to everyone and every schedule.
+I am also a self-proclaimed soup lover!
 And, if you love creamy, steamy goodness as much as I do, you are in for a treat.
 Simply put, I am thrilled for you to try this soup.
 All you need is a batch of soft dinner rolls and dinner is made!

 Chicken and Wild Rice Soup: